-The Undocu · Immigrant · Dream Center is working with the SRJC Foundation to secure donor funding for various activities.
+The UIDC is working with the SRJC Foundation to secure donor funding for various activities.
 Additionally, the California Department of Social Services (CDSS) created a Deferred Action for Childhood Arrivals (DACA) filing fee assistance fund for students, faculty and staff affiliated with a California Community College.

-UIDC staff are encouraged and allowed to particiapte in various professional development activites on and off campus that include regional meetings with information that is pertinent to the UIDC goals and with topics relevant to Diversity, Equity, Inclusion, Anti-racism, and Accessibility (DEIAA).
+UIDC staff are encouraged and allowed to participate in various professional development activities on and off campus that include regional meetings with information that is pertinent to the UIDC goals and with topics relevant to Diversity, Equity, Inclusion, Anti-racism, and Accessibility (DEIAA).